Last updated on May 28th, 2020

 How Can I Send Money From India To Australia?

 If you are Resident Indian and want to transfer money to Australia, you need to submit Form A2 to the bank along with the copies of passport, visa and pan card.
-Please note that each form has it’s own variation of Form A2.
+Please note that each bank has its own variation of Form A2.
 So it’s better to get the appropriate version of the form from your bank.
 Once the bank has verified the documents, it will initiate a wire transfer to the beneficiary’s account.
 Usually, the transfer takes 2-5 business days.

 If you are NRI and want to transfer money from NRO account to overseas bank account, the process gets a little complicated.
-You can follow a similar approach to transfer money from NRO to NRE account.
+You need to follow a similar process to transfer money from NRO to NRE account as well.

 To sum up, there are plenty of options to send money from India to Australia.
 Travel Card and Cash are the easy ones with a lot of flexibility especially if you are moving to Australia for the first time.
 Use money transfer services like TransferWise or InstaRem to get the best possible conversion rate for wire transfer.
 The next best option is to transfer from NRE/FCNR without losing anything in the currency conversion.
 Lastly, you can transfer from your resident or NRO account, both of which requires a bit of paperwork and time.